adora0/andromeda/README.md

 Andromeda is a project to build a Unix-like operating system with the following in mind:

 - Monolithic/modular C kernel with multitasking
+- Standalone with own bootloader
-- POSIX compliance and interoperability with other systems without compromising simplicity
+- POSIX compliance and libc implementation
+- Lightweight scalability

 ## Hardware support